pjotrp/bioinformatics/README.md

 * Use travis or similar for automatic testing

-* Provide a package definition for the GNU packackage system (GUIX)
+* Provide a package definition for the GNU package system (GUIX)

 * All tools that match the criteria of the manifesto will be part of standard bioinformatics pipelines across the world